 - Can the meeting happen face to face?
 This is preferable. - Where should the meeting happen?
 At school, at their home or somewhere neutral? - Who should be present?
 Consider parents, the student, other members of staff. - What are the aims of the meeting?

 3.6.
-Working with parents
+Collaborative working with parents / carers

-We will support parents in ways which might include:
+We will support parents / carers in ways which might include: